Your ultimate guide to Wimbledon 2025

 Attending Wimbledon

-But if you want a guaranteed spot, Wimbledon is one of the few major sporting events where you can buy premium tickets on the day.
+But if you want a secure spot, Wimbledon is one of the few major sporting events where you can buy premium tickets on the day.
 And you can do so the only way Brits know how – by queuing.

 The Queue